 Contents within the Service Manual may be requirements, while others are the suggestions of MA World Services committees and members based on their service experiences.
 As stated in our Fourth Tradition, Groups are autonomous so long as their decisions do not affect MA as a whole and they are free, therefore, to utilize these suggestions if their group conscience so determines.
 An example of suggestive content is the guidance on how to form service structures within Groups, Meetings, Districts, and Regions.
 Some examples of requirements in the Service Manual include: (1) the actions of the annual MA World Service Conference, and (2) content contained in the corporate Bylaws and other foundation documents.
-(See Part 4: MA World Services and Appendix I: Foundation Documents & Appendix II: Parliamentary Procedure).
+(See Part 4: MA World Services (page 34), Appendix I: Foundation Documents (page 48), and Appendix II: Parliamentary Procedure (page 74).)